On this page

 A repair notice may need to contain both the specific wording for refurbished goods and parts, as well as the information about the repair possibly causing data to be lost.

-A laptop repair business that may use refurbished parts to repair laptops would need to provide a repair notice that states both of these.
+A laptop repair business that may use refurbished parts to repair laptops would need to provide a repair notice that states both the:

 How the repair notice must be provided